ProRail-DataLab/openspoor/README.md

 We welcome contributions!
 Follow these steps:

 1. Fork the repository.
+2. Set up the development environment.
+See the [Development](#development)    section for details.
-2. Create a feature branch:
+3. Create a feature branch:
    ```sh
    git checkout -b feature/your-feature
    ```
-3. Commit changes:
+4. Commit changes:
    ```sh
    git commit -am "Add your feature"
    ```
-4. Push changes:
+5. Push changes:
    ```sh
    git push origin feature/your-feature
    ```
-5. Create a pull request and assign at least three reviewers.
+6. Create a pull request and assign at least three reviewers.

 Alternatively, contribute by working on open issues listed on the GitHub repository.